email4prasanth/GitHubActions/README.md

 - Go to General.
 - Scroll down to Workflow permissions.
 - Make sure the following settings are enabled and click "Save"

+#### update .gitignore file
+- as iam creating virtual environment myenv/ i added it to .gitignore file
+-